exzod/BSc-Thesis-/README.md

 Lastly, the third folder (Deliver) well...
 I deliver, I deliver the visual representations of the model's performance saved under 4th (Graph) folder.

 Straight out of an MOOC (udemy), however I have not done a lot of coding nor theory in the past 5 months as I was busy studying.
 My excuse for possible (head scratchers and overall confusion) given that someone ever reads this.

+I would more than welcome suggestions, reccomendations how to improve the code, the whole set up, model.
+But also direct comments when my description/organization seems to be unclear as well as mistakes within the application of the model and data cleaning.